KevinKra/AWS_resources/certifications/Solutions_associate.md

 > This section is designed to provide a comprehensive review of the entire lesson.
 Questions are written more as statements or keywords and designed to be talked about by yourself or with a partner.
 You should aim to speak confidently about the topics and review material when needed.
 Be honest with your results.

-- What risks does AWS mitigate for businesses?
-- Why is AWS suitable for both small start ups and large companies?
-- When was AWS launched?
-- What were AWS certificates released?
-- What is AWS Global infrastructure?
-- What is an Availability Zone?
-- What is an AWS Region?
-- What are Edge Locations?
-- Explain Amazon VPC.
-- Where is CloudFront data cached?
-- What does IAM stand for, what is its purpose?
-- What are identity federations?
-- What are the 4 IAM permission types?
-- Explain each IAM permission type.
-- What format are policy documents written in?
-- What does JSON stand for?
-- What is a billing alarm?
-- What is a root account, what permissions does it have?
-- Explain the steps to setup a billing alarm.
-- Is IAM limited to a region or is it universal, why?
-- Do users have permissions when they're first created?
-- What are users assigned when they're first created?
-- Can you use the Access Key ID and Secret Access Key to login into the console?
-- Explain the process to disable or deactivate an access key.
-- Can you continue to look at a user's keys after they're generated?
-- Should you have MFA on your root account?
-- Explain the process for creating and customizing password policy rules.
-- How would you protect your account from being over-billed?
-- What does S3 stand for?
-- Describe S3.
-- S3 is Object based.
-What does that mean?
-- What is the file size range for files uploaded to S3?
-- Does S3 allow unlimited storage?
-- What is the name used for directories in S3?
-- What is the name of data stored in S3 directories?
-- S3 is a universal name space, what does that mean?
-- What kind of response do you receive when you upload a file to S3?
-- Explain tiered storage.
-- Explain life-cycle management in S3.
-- Explain versioning in S3.
-- Explain encryption in S3.
-- What does MFA Delete mean and why is it important?
-- What are Access Control Lists and Bucket Policies, what are they for?
-- S3 Objects have several (5) values associated with them, what are they?
-- What is data consistency?
-- How does data consistency work in S3?
-- What is S3's guarantee?
-- What are the S3 Storage classes / S3 Storage tiers.
-- Explain S3 Standard, what it is suitable for?
-- Explain S3 - IA, what it is suitable for?
-- Explain S3 One Zone - IA, what it is suitable for?
-- Explain S3 Intelligent Tiering, what benefits does it provide?
-- Explain S3 Glacier, what it is suitable for?
-- Explain S3 Glacier Deep Archive, what it is suitable for?
-- What 5 things does S3 charge for?
-- What is transfer acceleration, how does it work?
-- What is cross region replication, how does it work?
-- What does RRS stand for?
-- Can MFA be used in S3, in what regard?
-- What is S3 designed for, is it suitable for databases?
-- What happens if you make a bucket / object public?
-- Can buckets and objects have their respective storage classes modified?
-- What is the default public setting for new buckets?
-- What can you use to control access to your bucket?
-- Can access logs be created for buckets?
-Where can the logs be stored?
-- What is encryption in transit, what is an example?
-- SSL/TLS are used for what type of encryption?
-- What is Encryption at Rest, what two environments can it be handled?
-- What are the four types of server-side encryption?
-- Explain SSE-S3.
-- Explain SSE-KMS.
-- Explain SSE-C.
-- Explain Client Side encryption.
-- What is S3 Version Control.
-- Can S3 versioning be disabled once initiated?
-- Can S3 versioning be suspended?
-- Can S3 versioning be integrated with lifecycles rules?
-- Can S3 versioning come with MFA delete capability?
-- What happens when you utilize versioning in S3?
-- What happens if you delete a versioned file?
-- How would you restore an object with versioning if you've already deleted it?
-- What do S3 Lifecycles accomplish, how would they interact with versioning?
-- What does EC2 stand for?
-- What does EC2 accomplish?
-- What were the challenges that EC2 solved?
-- What are the 4 pricing models for EC2?
-- Explain each EC2 pricing model in detail.
-- What is the On Demand model suitable for?
-- What is the Reserved model suitable for?
-- What are the 3 types of reserved instances?
-- What is the Sport Pricing model suitable for?
-- What is the Dedicated Host model suitable for?
-- What is the EC2 Instance Type mnemonic phrase?
-- What are the 14 EC2 Instance types, what are they suitable for?
-- Relational databases are comprised of what?
-- What 6 relation databases are supported by AWS?
-- What does RDS stand for?
-- What are the two key features that RDS provides?
-- Explain Multi-AZ.
-- Explain Read Replicas.
-- What is DynamoDB?
-- What are the 4 features of DynamoDB?
-- Is EC2 termination protection on or off by default?
-- On an EBS-backed instance, is the default action to delete the root EBS volume when the instance is deleted?
-- Can the EBS Root Volumes of your DEFAULT AMI's be encrypted?
-- Which EC2 volume is the device OS installed onto?
-- Security Groups are stateful, what does that mean?
-- If you make a rule change to a security group, how quickly does it take affect?
-- What happens if you delete an outbound rule in an EC2 instance?
-- Can you blacklist ports or IP addresses with security groups?
-- Can you attach more than one security group to an EC2 instance?
-- If an Amazon EBS volume is an additional partition (not the root volume), can I detach it without stopping the instance?
-- Can you add multiple volumes to an EC2 instance and then create your own RAID 5/RAID 10/RAID 0 configurations using those volumes.
+### EC2, EBS, EFS

+#### Answers

+- **Explain EC2.**

+- **How many different instance price models are there and what are their details?**

+- **How many types of reserved instances exist and what are their details?**

+- **What are the EC2 types and their respective use cases?**

+- **Is termination protection on or off by default?**

+  _By default EC2 termination protection is off_

+- **On an EBS-backed instance, is the default action to delete the root EBS volume when the instance is deleted?**
+  _Yes.
+If you terminate your EC2 instance you're also going to terminate your virtual HDD as well.
+Can be changed to not do this._

+- **Can the EBS Root Volumes of your DEFAULT AMI's be encrypted?**
+  _No, but third party tools (like bit locker) can be used to encrypt the root volume_

+- **Can additional EC2 instance volumes be encrypted?**
+  _Yes._

+- **Which EC2 volume is the device OS installed onto?**
+  _The root volume_

+- **If you make a rule change to a security group, how quickly does it take affect?**
+  _Immediately._

+- **What happens if you delete an outbound rule in an EC2 instance?**
+  _Nothing, security groups are stateful.
+When you create an inbound rule an outbound rule is automatically created._

+- **Can you blacklist ports or IP addresses with security groups?**
+  _Nope.
+That said, security groups work by blocking everything by default, you as the developer have to allow traffic access manually.
+In order to block specific IP addresses you would use Network Access Control Lists_

+- **Can you attach more than one security group to an EC2 instance?**
+  _Yes.
+Actions > Networking > Change Security Groups_